JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Return awsMasterAccount
 ```

 Optional traversals can also be chained.
-The joined results from
+The combined results from
-of each previous optional traversal will be used in the next optional
+each previous optional traversal will be used in the next optional
 traversal.

 The below query will find `User` entities, `Person` entities